cabal-club/cable/handshake.md

 `plaintext` MUST be less than or equal to this in length.

 ### 5.2.
 Message decoding
-Any next two bytes received MUST be interpreted as a length indicator of how many bytes long the Cable Wire Protocol message is to follow.
+Reading a message MUST follow these steps:

+1. Read two bytes from the host, interpreting them as a little-endian unsigned integer, `len`.

+2. Read `len` bytes from the host, `ciphertext`.

-Once read from the transport, this ciphertext MUST be passed into the Noise function `DecryptWithAd(ad, ciphertext)`, with `ad` being 0 bytes of data, and `ciphertext` being the raw bytes of received data.
-The returned plaintext MAY then be parsed as a Cable Wire Protocol message.
+3. Decrypt the ciphertext, using the Noise function DecryptWithAd: `plaintext = DecryptWithAd(ad, ciphertext)`, with `ad` being 0 bytes of data.

+4. The returned `plaintext` may then be parsed as a Cable Wire Protocol message.

 ## 6. Security considerations
 ### 6.1 Out-of-scope attacks